DavidKJones/A03_Autocomplete/readme.txt

  *  may have used in creating your design.
  *****************************************************************************/

+We used alg.jar classes as examples to learn from and forums from StackOverflow on the subject of binary searches and performance.

 /******************************************************************************
  *  Describe any serious problems you encountered.
  *****************************************************************************/

-Creating a dataset from the Internet Movie Database was a hassel due to how large it is.
-I had to use several programs just to get it open to edit it.
+Creating a data set from the Internet Movie Database was a hassle due to how large it is.
+Mason had to use several programs just to get it open to edit it.
 Then it was even worst when trying to export it into a format the program accepts.

+David really struggled with finding the solution on how to find the first and last index to a binary search and looked at examples and videos on binary search to help.
+He then realized that the search can continue until the high index and low index are the same, which means we searched through the entire data set.

 /******************************************************************************
  *  If you worked with a partner, assert below that you followed